-Sunday, March 3: ADULT EDUCATION – in the Fireplace Room, 9 am.
-We continue working our way through Paul’s First Letter to the Corinthians.
+Sunday, June 30: ADULT EDUCATION – in the Fireplace Room, 9 am.
+We continue with Genesis.
+It’s an engaging, demanding, puzzling, and sometimes disturbing text.
+But it’s also a very rich one, with so much to reflect on, that invites us into the heart of things in many ways.
 This is a lively, interactive Bible study, led by Adam+.
 No homework required!
 Just come, in spirit, mind, and heart.

 ALTAR FLOWERS: Please consider a donation for altar flowers!
 Just fill out an Altar Flowers request card, available at all the church entrances.
 You may choose to do this to remember someone or perhaps to celebrate a special anniversary or birthday.
 For a donation of fifty dollars the Flower Guild will purchase and arrange flowers and the name(s) of the loved ones being honored will be noted in the service bulletins of the weekend services of the chosen date.

 CHS FEATURED ARTIST: The featured CHS artist for the month of July is Cheryl Kyle.
 She appreciates the opportunity to share her paintings with the congregation and friends of The Church of the Holy Spirit.
 All proceeds from the sales are donated to Endupoto Primary School, a Maasai school with over 573 students in Tanzania, East Africa.
 Questions/comments, call Sharyn at 508 255 7277 or email@example.com.

 FREE SHOP: Your Summer clothing donations are most welcomed.
 We are open Monday: 12 Noon to 3 pm and Wednesday: 10 am to 1 pm.
 Donations can be dropped off during shop hours or placed in the box outside the shop door any time the parish hall is open.
 Questions?
 Contact Sharyn Laughton – firstname.lastname@example.org – 508 255 7277.